Jiayiw531/step/week2/week2hw.md

    - hash tables take up larger space - needs a size larger than data size to assign data entries with their hash value, trees only take up data sized space?
    - trees allow easier categorizing since the left/right usually follow some sorting rules (thus representing some connections)? while data in hashtable do not really have relationships with their neighbors
+   - since hash tables have the possibility to trigger re-hashing, trees are more stable in performance, especially in worst case scenario